 It's always exciting when your child spots a bird in your backyard, especially since they come in so many different colors and sizes.
 Maybe your local birds aren't as colorful as the ones in more tropical areas, so here's an activity to brighten things up a bit!
-Craft your own bird out of a paper bag, bright paint, and a pair of googly eyes.
-This fun activity is perfect to do in the spring, and opens up the opportunity to teach your kindergartener about birds.
+This fun craft is perfect to do in the spring, and opens up the opportunity to teach your kindergartener about birds.
 So get ready to make your very own Rockin' Robin, Chicken Little, or Woody the Woodpecker to hang in your home!

 What You Need:

 - Brown paper lunch bag

 - Rubber band

 - Glue stick